joemarlo/ATUS-matching/README.md

     - Look at dates that participants were surveyed
 - Do we need full matching?
 Or just matching for all of 2007 or all of 2009
 - Should we also try IPTW matching?
+- How to do hard and soft matching?
+Just stratify and then propensity scores?